mryap/fierce-robin/src/pages/posts/you-dont-need-a-ga360-just-me-to-implement-the-features.md

 title: You don't need a GA360 - hire me to implement the features.
 date: 2019-05-14T11:47:51.391Z
 excerpt: "Updated: 3rd March 2020"
+menus:
+  secondary:
+    title: You don't need a GA360 - hire me to implement the features.
 template: post
 ---
 Google Analytics is the most important tool for improving your website and digital marketing.
 Most Google Analytics setups are not customised at all.